Lousiana Lightning Crawfish Cornbread Dressing

 - Crank the heat to high and bring the liquid in the pot up to a hard boil.

 - Reduce heat to medium and keep at a low boil, uncovered, for 3 hours.

 - Afterwards, strain the stock through a fine mesh colander to remove the shells.
 But don’t skim it.
 All that fat and protein on top helps give this stock its super-concentrated crawfish flavor.

 - Preheat the oven to 400°F.

-- In a large Dutch oven or pan, melt 1 tablespoon of the butter
+- In a large Dutch oven or pan, melt 1 tablespoon of the butter over medium heat.

 - Add the onion, bell pepper, and celery and cook for 10 minutes, stirring occasionally.